edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-02-20-ergonomics-training.md

 4. Learning how to sit
 5. Proper lifting techniques
 6. Recognizing symptoms of injury
-7. How to report workplace injuries (your rights and responsibilities)
+7. How to report workplace injuries (rights and responsibilities)
 8. Stretching exercises to relieve strain in the hands, back, neck, shoulders, etc.

 These topics have many branches that apply to nearly every industry.
 Think nurses lifting patients and also using computers at workstations, construction workers who have to fill in reports and paperwork, and data entry workers unpacking deliveries of office supplies.
 Ergonomics support needs to occur during every part of the day.